Donald Trump Goes On Russian State TV To Praise President Vladimir Putin, ‘He’s A Great Guy, Terrific Person’

 — Julia Davis (@JuliaDavisNews) June 29, 2019

 According to the USA Trade Numbers data site, the United States ran a $4.22 billion trade deficit with Russia in the first four months of 2019.
 U.S. trade with Russia is on the upswing, at least somewhat.
-During the same period in 2018, Russia was the United States’ 29th largest trading partner.
+During the same period in 2018, Russia was the 29th largest trading partner with the U.S.

-Speaking to reporters at the G20 summit following his meeting with Putin, Trump again as he has repeatedly in the past, as The Inquisitr has reported, appeared to endorse Putin’s denials that Russia interfered in the 2016 presidential election.
-Both the United States intelligence community and special counsel Robert Mueller have found that Russia interfered in the election.
+Speaking to reporters at the G20 summit following his meeting with Putin, Trump again appeared to endorse Putin’s denials that Russia interfered in the 2016 presidential election, as The Inquisitr has reported in the past.
+Both the U.S. intelligence community and special counsel Robert Mueller have found that Russia interfered in the election.

 In his report, readable online via The New York Times, Mueller said that Russia’s campaign to tamper with the 2016 election was carried out in “sweeping and systematic” fashion.